Best Affordable Places to Live in Hawaii in 2025

 Photo credit: iStock/Irina Brester

-Young adults looking for a more of a small town feel may consider Lihue on the eastern shores of Kauai.
+Young adults looking for a small-town feel may consider Lihue on the eastern shores of Kauai.
 Residents enjoy the outdoors on nearby hiking trails and beaches, and can visit local landmarks like the Ninini Point Lighthouse.

 Home Price-to-Income Ratio: 9.72